xindalok/Sales_Dashboard--Interactive_Sales_-_Customer_insights---Tableau/README.md

 ## Introduction
-Provide interactive Tableau dashboards tailored to provide actionable insights for stakeholders, including sales managers and executives. <br>
+Create 2 interactive Tableau dashboards tailored to provide actionable insights for stakeholders, including sales managers and executives. <br>
 Focus on analyzing **sales performance** and **customer data** to support decision-making and improve business strategies.

 ## Project Objectives